 Hopefully, you can resolve the issue by downgrading to the previous version.

-If you are not familiar with how the BIOS works, or if you do not understand the instructions, it is best you take the help of an expert to carry out this process.
+If you are not familiar with how the BIOS works or do not understand the instructions, it is best to seek help from an expert to carry out this process.

 Related: Firmware update failed in Windows.